PPM5658/AskTheImage/README.md

 # AskTheImage
 This is a Streamlit application that allows users to ask questions about an uploaded image and receive responses from a conversational AI agent.
-The agent uses the OpenAI GPT-3.5 Turbo model to generate answers based on the provided image and user input.
+The agent uses the OpenAI GPT-4o-mini to generate answers based on the provided image and user input.
 # ask-question-image-web-app-streamlit-langchain
 ## installation